InterferencePattern/MST-housing-price-prediction/README.md

 _"Submissions are evaluated on Root-Mean-Squared-Error (RMSE) between the logarithm of the predicted value and the logarithm of the observed sales price.
 (Taking logs means that errors in predicting expensive houses and cheap houses will affect the result equally.)"_

+## Questions worth answering
+1. Do any easily modified features of a house disproportionately increase its sale price?

 ### Explore Data (8/15)
 - Get familiar with what's present in the data
+- Evaluate missingness
 - Demonstration of EDA skills:
   - Numeric methodology.
   - Graphic methodology.